Pin to Save

 - → How do I ensure the dough rises properly?

-- → What is the purpose of poking holes before adding jam?
+- → What is the purpose of the glaze?

-- → Can I make this without a stand mixer?
+- → Can I make the dough without a stand mixer?